 Many different modelling methods are applied to produce sound maps.
-There is no single method generally acknowledged as the most appropriate, and in fact there is no need in the short term to standardise the method.
+There is no single method generally acknowledged as the most appropriate, and there is no need in the short term to standardise the method.
 Instead, it is appropriate to develop harmonised procedures for verification and validation, enabling one to quantify the accuracy and uncertainty of the sound maps.

 No international standards for ambient sound modelling presently exist.
-Guidelines were developed by JOMOPANS (de Jong et al. 2021).
-The Aquatic Noise workshop (Berlin, July 2022) addressed the need for model verification, and some of the results have been published in a special issue of JASA/JASA-EL (Church 2024):
+Guidelines were developed by JOMOPANS (de Jong et al. 2021), and the Ambient Sound Modeling Workshop held in Berlin, July 2022, addressed the need for model verification (Martin et al. 2024).
+The workshop results were published in a special issue of JASA/JASA-EL (Vigness-Raposa et al. 2025):